SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 ### Adding behavior

-The desired implementation of the scenario has the Java implementation of the domain [entities][entities] and the [`BlackBox`][testing] integration tests.
+We recommend implementing the scenario with the Java implementation of the domain [entities][entities] and the [`BlackBox`][testing] integration tests.
 The `BlackBox` tests are the recommended way to test scenarios in Spine.
 They are specifically built to allow you to check the business logic the same way it works in the application.